bewang-tech/hcat-parquet/README.md

 You will encounter this error "Should never be used" if you write a Parquet table using HCatalog in Hive 0.12/0.13 in Pig or Sqoop.

-The reason is that ```MapredParquetOutputFormat.getRecordWriter``` will throw a ```RuntimeException("Should never be used")```.
-HCatalog class ```org.apache.hive.hcatalog.mapreduce.FileOutputFormatContainer``` just simply calls getBaseOutputFormat().getRecordWriter(...) which invokes ```MapredParquetOutputFormat.getRecordWriter```.
+The reason is that `MapredParquetOutputFormat.getRecordWriter` will throw a `RuntimeException("Should never be used")`.
+HCatalog class `org.apache.hive.hcatalog.mapreduce.FileOutputFormatContainer` just simply calls `getBaseOutputFormat().getRecordWriter(...)` which invokes `MapredParquetOutputFormat.getRecordWriter`.

-To fix this issue, we can extend MapredParquetOutputFormat and override method getRecordWriter.
-Because HCatalog serialize the table schema in JobConf, we can get `HCatSchema` from JobConf, convert it into Parquet's `MessageType`, set the parquet schema into JobConf, then we can use `ParquetOutputFormat.getRecordWriter(taskContext, outputPath)` to get the real recordWriter.
-This is class HCatAwaredParquetOutputFormat.
+To fix this issue, we can extend `MapredParquetOutputFormat` and override method `getRecordWriter`.
+Because HCatalog serializes the table schema in `JobConf`, we can get `HCatSchema` from `JobConf`, convert it into Parquet's `MessageType`, set the parquet schema into `JobConf`, then we can use `ParquetOutputFormat.getRecordWriter(taskContext, outputPath)` to get the real record writer.
+This is class `HCatAwaredParquetOutputFormat`.

-Another issue is: Sqoop 1 uses deprecated API (`org.apache.hcatalog.mapreduce.OutputJobInfo`), but Pig and Hive uses the new HCatalog API (e.g, `org.apache.hive.hcatalog.mapreduce.OutputJobInfo`). `HCatAwaredParquetOutputFormat` needs to handle the serialized HCatalog Schema using different API.
+Another issue is: Sqoop 1 uses deprecated API (`org.apache.hcatalog.mapreduce.OutputJobInfo`), but Pig uses the new HCatalog API (e.g, `org.apache.hive.hcatalog.mapreduce.OutputJobInfo`). `HCatAwaredParquetOutputFormat` needs to handle the HCatalog Schema serialized by different API.
 See `DeprecatedParquetSchemaHelper` and `ParquetSchemaHelper`.

 Here is how to use this outputformat.
 For the parquet table `my_table`, define a helper table `my_table_hcat_pq` with outputformat replaced with `HCatAwaredParquetOutputFormat`.
 And two tables share the same location.
 You can read/write table through the normal table `my_table` using Hive and use `my_table_hcat_pq` only when you want to write the table in Pig or Sqoop through HCatalog.
 You need to put `hcat-parquet.jar` in `HADOOP_CLASSPATH`.
 ```